mackyle/markdown/basics.md

 ## Paragraphs, Headers, Blockquotes ##

 A paragraph is simply one or more consecutive lines of text, separated by one or more blank lines.
 (A blank line is any line that looks like a blank line -- a line containing nothing but spaces or tabs is considered blank.)
 Normal paragraphs should not be indented with spaces or tabs.
-Note that Markdown expands all tabs to spaces using tabstops set at 4 spaces apart.
-It performs this expansion before doing anything else.
+Note that Markdown expands all tabs to spaces before doing anything else.

 Markdown offers two styles of headers: *Setext* and *atx*.